-FairPlay is a 501(c)(3) nonprofit organization that strives to make play accessible and affordable for all children, including kids with disabilities who may not be able to play with toys as they come off-the-shelf.
+FairPlay is a women-led, speech-language pathologist founded 501(c)(3) nonprofit organization that strives to make play accessible and affordable for all children, including kids with disabilities who may not be able to play with toys as they come off-the-shelf.

-Our team is building a national lending-library system that allows children with physical disabilities to enjoy the benefits of playing with a broad selection of adapted toys.
+FairPlay is building an international lending-library system of adaptive toys that allows children with disabilities to enjoy the benefits of playing with a broad selection of adapted toys for free.

-Though toy adaptation is simple and inexpensive, market prices of adapted toys can be 3-5x that of normal toys, placing additional financial burden on families already navigating inordinate care-related costs.
+Though switch-adapting toys is simple and inexpensive, market prices of adapted toys can be 3-5x that of normal toys, placing additional financial burden on families already navigating inordinate care-related costs.
 Given children’s quickly changing interests and these high costs, children with disabilities tend not to have adequate access to play.